lnkhamalah/medical-transportation-system-design/03-human-centered-design/cognitive-load-considerations.md

   - Validate required fields before submission.
   - Basic logic checks (e.g., pickup time should not occur after end time for a completed leg).

+## Design Constraints Derived from Cognitive Load

+The human-centered considerations in this project are not abstract preferences; they function as hard constraints on system design.

+- Users cannot be expected to remember information across screens, so the system must display relevant ride details at the moment of action.
+- Drivers must be able to confirm and document a trip without navigating away from the assigned ride view.
+- Repeated data entry must be minimized by reusing patient and facility records rather than retyping.
+- Required fields and validation rules must prevent incomplete or inconsistent submissions, as errors propagate directly into billing disputes.

+These constraints directly influence database structure, form validation rules, and role-based views in later design phases.

 ## Why This Matters
 Reducing cognitive load increases accuracy, reduces rework, and supports trust with facilities by maintaining consistent documentation.